-With filing deadlines quickly approaching, the Center for Medicare and Medicaid Services (CMS) released final versions of the Notice of Benefit and Payment Parameters (NBPP) for 2021 and the 2021 Letter to Issuers in the Federally-facilitated Exchanges (Letter) on May 7, 2020.
+With filing deadlines quickly approaching, the Centers for Medicare and Medicaid Services (CMS) released final versions of the Notice of Benefit and Payment Parameters (NBPP) for 2021 and the 2021 Letter to Issuers in the Federally-facilitated Exchanges (Letter) on May 7, 2020.
 At the same time, CMS released accompanying guidance: Key Dates for Calendar Year 2020 and the Revised Guidance on Unified Rate Review Timeline, which were revised to address timing challenges raised by the COVID-19 pandemic.

 As we have seen in recent years, there are limited changes to the guidance from prior years and few changes made in finalizing the proposed guidance.
 In order to assist states as most prepare to receive and review plan filings, we have updated our analysis of the proposed guidance to flag notable changes from the proposed regulations.
 Below, we provide updates to topics we had previously flagged for state consideration.
 We have included updates specific to the federal response to the COVID-19 pandemic.